-What really sets us apart from other universities is the guiding principle that the current and future lawyers we teach should only ever learn in a realistic, professional and contemporary context with plenty of practical, interactive engagement.
+What really sets us apart from other universities is the guiding principle that future lawyers and business leaders should only ever learn in a realistic, professional and contemporary context with plenty of practical, interactive engagement.
 That's why we keep our contact hours high and our teaching groups small.

 Innovation and Contemporary

-All of our courses – from our undergraduate law degrees to our diverse range of postgraduate courses and professional development programmes – are designed with a unique, varied and innovative learning approach that’s proven to deliver self-reliant lawyers who can compete in the fast-changing world of legal services.
+All of our courses – from our undergraduate law degrees to our diverse range of business courses and postgraduate programmes – are designed with a unique, varied and innovative learning approach that’s proven to deliver self-reliant professionals who can compete in the fast-changing professional world.
 With a focus on developing skills in problem-solving, weighing up arguments, critical thinking, and commercial awareness, our courses are designed to prepare you for the real-life challenges of the working world.

-Our track record of excellence in learning and development has helped us establish worldwide connections within the legal services market.
-This is why many leading global law firms work exclusively with us to develop their people, and why legal employers of all types want to meet our students.
-It’s also why law schools and professional bodies around the world choose to enter into strategic alliances with us.
+Our track record of excellence in learning and development has helped us establish worldwide connections within the legal and business industries.
+This is why many leading global law firms and businesses work exclusively with us to develop their people, and why employers of all types want to meet our students.
+It’s why law schools and professional bodies around the world choose to enter into strategic alliances with us.

 The Most Experienced Tutors

-Over 250 of our tutors are qualified lawyers, many still in practice, and all have extensive practical experience which they are able to pass on to our students.
-We facilitate this process with high levels of student-to-tutor contact time and small class sizes - one of the reasons that many law firms insist their trainees study with us.
+Over 250 of our tutors are qualified lawyers and business professionals, and all have extensive practical experience which they are able to pass on to our students.
+We facilitate this process with high levels of student-to-tutor contact time and small class sizes - one of the reasons that many firms insist their trainees study with us.